-Repeat these steps on the other pod’s Windows 2003 server using your pod’s domain and DNS server in the trusts and forwarders setup screens.
+Repeat these steps on the other pod’s Windows 2012 server using your pod’s domain and DNS server in the trusts and forwarders setup screens.

-On the Windows XP workstation in both pods:
+On the Windows 10 workstation in both pods:

 Log out by clicking Start-Log off.